- Standard and Fine Pitch Threads

 The rule is that the grade of the nut should always be the same as the bolt grade or one grade higher so: a grade 8.8 bolt should be fitted with a grade 8 or grade 9 nut.
 A grade 12.9 bolt should be fitted with a grade 12 or grade 14 nut.

-As we said on page 4, if a bolt is gradually loaded there comes a point when it begins to stretch and after that a point where it actually breaks.
-When deciding how much load a bolt should be allowed to carry the standards define a ‘proof load’ – typically around 90% of the load at which the bolt begins to stretch.
+As we said on page 4, if a bolt is gradually loaded there comes a point when it begins to yield (to permanently stretch) and if the load contiues to increase, a point where it actually breaks.
+When deciding how much load can safely carry, the standards define a ‘proof load’ – typically 90% of the load required to stretch the bolt.

 Proof loads are normally given in Newtons in manufacturers tables but here we’ve converted them into kg force.
 The proof load is usually considered to be the absolute maximum load which a bolt should be asked to carry.